 Taking Esper Agent updates to the next level with Pipelines

-Along with the refreshed UI for Pipelines, we’re introducing a new feature that allows you to test new versions of the Esper Agent before rolling them out to your entire fleet.
+You can also test new versions of the Esper Agent before rolling them out to your entire fleet using pipelines.

 To give it a try, click Esper Software Updates on the sidebar.
 You’ll see a list of the latest versions of the Agent and a Test in Pipeline button.

 Clicking that button will fire up the pipeline wizard.
 Give your pipeline a name, then click next to define which devices to push the update to.
 Finally, click Continue > Run to push the update to the selected devices.

 If you’re interested in learning more, have questions (check out our Help Center), or just want to chat about how Esper can help your device fleet, drop us a line.